thatgeeman/pytorch-docathon/docs/source/library.md

 ## Testing custom ops

-Use {py:func}`torch.library.opcheck` to test custom ops for incorrect usage of the Python torch.library and/or C++ TORCH_LIBRARY APIs.
-Also, if your operator supports training, use {py:func}`torch.autograd.gradcheck` to test that the gradients are mathematically correct.
+Use {func}`torch.library.opcheck` to test custom ops for incorrect usage of the Python torch.library and/or C++ TORCH_LIBRARY APIs.
+Also, if your operator supports training, use {func}`torch.autograd.gradcheck` to test that the gradients are mathematically correct.

 ```{eval-rst}